HOW TO BECOME A FORENSICS EXPERT

 Once you become trained in computer science, your path to being a forensics expert is largely determined by your ability to acquire on-the-job skills and pursue additional formal training.

 Computer and information forensics experts are in high demand, which will put you in an enviable position once you have gained the experience and credentials you need to succeed in the field.
-Salaries in computer and information forensics can start around $56,750 a year, but an Information Security Analyst can command a $92,600 median annual salary says the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook.
-For the highest 10 percent in the field, the median compensation is approximately $147,290 a year.
-Those professionals in later career stages can command over $150,000 year.
+Salaries in computer and information forensics can start around $59,1550 a year, but an Information Security Analyst can command a $104,210 average annual salary says the U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics.
+For the highest 10% in the field, the average compensation is approximately $158,860 a year.

 Like many jobs in the high technology sector, a forensics job can be had by a tenacious techie who applies him or her self and is either self-taught or learns on the job.
 However, standard requirements for an entry level forensics job might include a bachelor's degree in computer science or even information technology.
 If possible, try to study issues related to security while in your undergraduate program.
 For instance, you might take courses in security policy, network security and cryptography.